tclendo/tiny_vm/README.md

 	1. bash quack <filename> <run>?

 If you add the optional 'run' parameter, it will run the code on the tiny_vm as well (as long as it exists).
 It will also automatically compile the proper object file name based on the name passed into the compiler.

+## HW4 (final) Changes

+Homework 4 introduced classes, fields, and other cool shenanigans.
+Also, the quack script has been updated.
+To compile a quack source file, simply enter this:

+	1. ./quack path/to/file.qk

+If you would like to compile and run on the tiny_vm, make sure the tiny_vm is built, and run:

+	2. ./quack path/to/file.qk run

+If you would like to compile and run in debug mode, enter this instead:

+	3. ./quack path/to/file.qk rund

+All of my sample source files, with a few bad examples to highlight the analysis of my quack compiler, are in the 'src' directory.
+I suggest writing your files there, although it should still work no matter where the path to the quack source file is.